simplymadeapps/billing_cycle/README.md

 billing_cycle.next_due_at
 # => Sat, 30 Jun 2018 00:00:00 CDT -05:00

+# A time can be passed in as "now" instead of implicitly using the current time
 billing_cycle.next_due_at(Time.zone.parse("2020-02-01 00:00:00")
 # => Sat, 29 Feb 2020 00:00:00 CST -06:00

 billing_cycle.previous_due_at
 # => Thu, 31 May 2018 00:00:00 CDT -05:00

+# A time can be passed in as "now" instead of implicitly using the current time
 billing_cycle.previous_due_at(Time.zone.parse("2020-02-01 00:00:00")
 # => Fri, 31 Jan 2020 00:00:00 CST -06:00
 ```